 Neutralization of an alkaline solution like one used for part cleaning typically requires neutralization with an acid such as phosphoric and similar acids.
 Determining the amount of acid to add to the alkaline solution can take a lot of time to determine and mix.

-Automated Chemical Solutions Neutralization Wet Processing Cart
+Portable Chemical Solutions Neutralization Wet Processing Cart

-The chemical neutralization tank allows for easy disposal of acids and alkaline solutions by placing the disposable solution to the cart storage tank via the pump on the cart.
+The portable chemical neutralization tank allows for easy disposal of acids and alkaline solutions by placing the disposable solution to the cart storage tank via the pump on the cart.
 Once the solution is added, a neutralization solution in a separate container is connected to the cart and a metering pump measures a predetermined amount of neutralization solution, then adds it to the neutralization tank on the cart.
 The solution is constantly circulated and monitored via pH monitor.
 The pump continues adding the neutralization solution until the pH is within a preset range.